 Those on the keto diet avoid alcohol and sugary foods, including fruit.
-Beans and legumes, root vegetables, starches and grains are all off the list due to their high carbohydrate content.
+Beans, legumes, root vegetables, starches, and grains are all off the list due to their high carbohydrate content.

 Fasting on a ketogenic diet can boost both the effects of the fast and ketosis in the following ways: